dukelink/PreactXbundles/README.md

 ```

-NOTE: An alternative to the pattern above is to modify the Rollup IIFE build as follows:
+NOTE: An alternative to the pattern above is to modify the Rollup IIFE build to return "preact" instead of "exports" as follows:

 ```
 var preact = (function (exports) {